Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Methods

 \subsection{Probabilistic model}

-Once the decision on a mechanistic model for the transmission of the disease is made, and the parameters for that model are chosen, one can proceed to the next step.
+Once the decision on a mechanistic model for disease transmission is made and its parameters specified, the next step consists in defining a suitable probabilistic model that links the compartmental dynamics to the observed incidence data, and in setting up the full Bayesian inference scheme.

-It is important to remark that in a pandemic , daily incidences, $\{\tilde{C}_{t_0+j}\}_{j=1}^n$, that account for the new daily positive cases for $n$ days, are noisy due to myriad of factors, such as a lack of information, changes in measurement criteria, errors, human behaviour, randomness, etc. A standard way of handling the noise is to use a probabilistic model based on the solutions of a mechanistic one.
-To follow this idea, we propose to view $\tilde{C}_{t_0+j}$ as a particular realization of a random variable $\tilde{C}(t_0+j)$ which has the daily incidence at day $j$, $C(t_0+j) = C_I(t_0 + j) - C_I(t_0 + j-1)$, obtained with the help of (\ref{SEMIKR_ODES}), as its mean value.
+In a pandemic, daily incidences, $\{\widetilde{C}_{t_0+j}\}_{j=1}^n$, that account for the new daily positive cases over $n$ days, are typically noisy due to multiple factors, such as lack of information, changes in measurement criteria, human behaviour, and inherent variability.
+A standard approach to handle such noise is to use a probabilistic model centred on the output of a mechanistic one.
+Following this idea, we treat $\widetilde{C}_{t_0+j}$ as a realisation of a random variable $\widetilde{C}(t_0+j)$, whose mean is the daily incidence at day $j$,

-Additionally, it is extremely important for COVID-19 modelling to take explicitly into account under-reporting of new infected cases, which arises due to the interplay between insufficient testing and the presence of infectious asymptomatic individuals.
-The information about under-reporting is usually obtained by seroprevalence studies, see for example \cite{ENE_COVID_2020, Pollan2020}.
-To include under-reporting in the probabilistic model, we use a function $0<\eta(t)\leq 1$, which provides a fraction of new positive cases that are actually detected, and which should be taken from some external estimation or from expert knowledge.
-This implies that the actual data to model are not the original $\{\tilde{C}_{t_0+j}\}_{j=1}^n$ but $\{\tilde{C}_{t_0+j}/\eta(t_0+j)\}_{j=1}^n$.
-In the absence of under-reporting, $\eta(t)=1$ for any time $t$.
+where $C_I(t)$ is obtained from the numerical solution of~\eqref{SEMIKR_ODES}.
+Additionally, it is important for COVID-19 modelling to explicitly account for the underestimation of incidence in surveillance data, which may arise from under-ascertainment and under-reporting of infections \citep{Gibbons2014}, for instance due to limited testing and the presence of asymptomatic or mildly symptomatic individuals.
+Information on the extent of underestimation is typically obtained from seroprevalence studies \citep{ENE_COVID_2020, Pollan2020}.
+Following \citet{Frasso2016}, we incorporate incomplete detection into the probabilistic model via a time-varying function $0 < \eta(t) \leq 1$, which represents the fraction of new cases that are actually detected.
+This function modifies the expected value of the observed incidence by scaling the output of the compartmental model.
+In the absence of underestimation, $\eta(t) = 1$ for all $t$.